Phyllis Gardner (clinical pharmacologist)

-Phyllis I. Gardner (born July 7, 1950) is a Professor of Medicine at the Stanford University School of Medicine.
-She has previously served as Dean of Education.
+Phyllis Irene Gardner (July 7, 1950 – September 10, 2025) was an American pharmacologist and academic who was a professor of medicine at the Stanford University School of Medicine, and dean of education.
 Gardner was one of the first people to be publicly skeptical of Elizabeth Holmes, the founder of blood testing company Theranos, who was later found guilty of investor fraud.

 Early life and education

-Gardner completed her bachelor's degree at the University of Illinois, where she specialized in biology.
+Gardner was born on July 7, 1950, in Ames, Iowa.
+She completed her bachelor's degree at the University of Illinois Urbana-Champaign, where she specialized in biology.
 She studied at Harvard Medical School and graduated in 1976.
-She has held a license to practice medicine in California since 1979.
+She held a license to practice medicine in California from 1979.
 She completed research fellowships at Columbia University and University College London.
 She was a postdoctoral fellow at University College London in 1982.
 Gardner trained in internal medicine at the Massachusetts General Hospital.
 She was a Chief Resident at the Stanford School of Medicine.
-In 2002 Gardner argued against a merger of University College London and Imperial College London.
+In 2002, Gardner argued against a merger of University College London and Imperial College London.
+Gardner was married to Andrew Perlman, an executive within the biotechnology sector in the United States.
+He briefly served on an advisory board for Theranos for a few months before the panel was shut down.
+Perlman learned that Theranos was a significant buyer of laboratory diagnostic testing equipment from the company Siemens.

-Research and career
+Career

+Academic research

 Gardner joined Stanford University in 1984.
-Gardner works on cardiac arrhythmias and cystic fibrosis pathogenesis.
-In 1998 Gardner was appointed Senior Associate Dean for Education and Student Affairs at Stanford University.
-She is a Professor of Clinical Pharmacology.
+Her initial role upon hiring in 1984 was as assistant professor of medicine and pharmacology.
+Gardner worked on cardiac arrhythmias and cystic fibrosis pathogenesis.
+Gardner was appointed Senior Associate Dean for Education and Student Affairs at Stanford University.
+She was a Professor of Clinical Pharmacology.
 She led a laboratory that focused on ion channel biophysics.
+In 2003, Gardner testified to the United States House of Representatives on the subject matter of applications of biotechnology research in the United States.
+Gardner's medical and scientific research was published in multiple peer-reviewed scientific journals including Nature, Science, and The Lancet.